Skip to content

 Description

-Join us to explore Cognitive Therapy – Recovery (CT-R), an evidence-based model developed by The Beck Institute.
-Attendees will gain insights into fostering strong client-therapist connections to enhance therapy outcomes.
-Research shows that CT-R has a 70% success rate in improving client resilience and reducing symptoms of severe mental health conditions.
-This presentation will cover practical strategies to build resilience, promote recovery-oriented goals, and empower clients through personalized interventions.
-The discussion will feature case examples from both forensic and outpatient settings, providing practical insights and evidence-based strategies for enhancing therapeutic practice.
+Join us to explore a collaborative approach to “high risk cases” and Recovery-Oriented Cognitive Therapy (CT-R).
+Discussion will feature case examples from both forensic and outpatient settings, providing practical insights and evidence-based strategies for enhancing therapeutic practice.
 Attendees will leave with a deeper understanding of how to integrate multidisciplinary teams and innovative approaches to improve client outcomes, reinforcing positive beliefs and behaviors to support clients in achieving meaningful life improvements and fostering long-term recovery.
-Enhance your practice with cutting-edge techniques from this revolutionary model and see tangible results in your therapy outcomes.
+Enhance your practice with cutting-edge techniques from this revolutionary model and see tangible results in your therapy outcomes

 Learning Objectives